Muromachi Outsiders

-Muromachi Outsiders (室町無頼) is a 2025 Japanese period epic film directed by Yu Irie, starring Yo Oizumi, Kento Nagao, Wakana Matsumoto, Akira Emoto, Kazuki Kitamura and Shinichi Tsutsumi.
-Set in early 1460s Kyoto amidst the Kanshō famine, it follows rōnin Hyoe Hasuda as he leads an uprising against the shogunate.
-The film is an adaptation of the Kakine Ryosuke novel Muromachi Bakufu.
+Muromachi Outsiders (室町無頼, Muromachi Burai), released in North America as Samurai Fury, is a 2025 Japanese period epic film directed by Yu Irie, starring Yo Oizumi, Kento Nagao, Wakana Matsumoto, Akira Emoto, Kazuki Kitamura and Shinichi Tsutsumi.
+Set in early 1460s Kyoto amidst the Kanshō famine, it follows rōnin Hasuda Hyoe as he leads an uprising against the shogunate.
+The film is an adaptation of the Ryôsuke Kakine novel Muromachi Bakufu.